rixx/books.rixx.de/data/reviews/agatha-christie/curtain/index.md

 Even though I enjoyed it, I can already tell that the gimmick of Hastings as narrator is grating after two books.
 Apart from that, I thought she handled the transition to an aging <span class="spoilers">and ultimately dying</span> Poirot in a consistent and even somewhat fun way.
-As usually, there was a ton of red herrings, but since in this instance they were meta-addressed and kind of the point, I was okay with it, and found myself unusually interested in the final reveal.
+As usually, there was a ton of red herrings, but since in this instance they were both meta-addressed and the point, I was okay with it, and found myself unusually interested in the final reveal.